-Share Planning Intelligence insights across organizational boundaries by integrating work metrics, schedule and custom data into your digital ecosystem.
-Use the Open API to filter and download data for analysis, send information into other platforms or update plan items based on user actions in other systems.
+Share Planning Intelligence insights by integrating LiquidPlanner work metrics, scheduling and custom data into your digital ecosystem.
+Use the Open API to filter and download data for analysis or update plan items based on user actions in other systems.

 The Open API is included for Organizations with a paid ULTIMATE Plan.
 API Access is under Administration in the left-side navigation.
 The API Access button is disabled for workspaces that do not have the API enabled.

 Best practice tips for getting started with the Open API #